COMHIS/python-basics/1_installing_python/part1.md

 As a first step, we will install a programming language, called Python, on your personal laptop [(students at University of Helsinki: **What if I don’t have a laptop?**)](./using_cubbli.md).
 There are all kinds of things to learn about programming languages and the concepts utilized in them, but we will skip those for now, and just focus on getting the environment running.
 The next step depends on the operating system that you are using.

 **Note:** With long and boring list of instructions it is normal to skim through them and only read the "important parts".
-That style is guaranteed to leave you confused and lost here, se be sure to take oyur time and follow all the steps laid out.
+That style is guaranteed to leave you confused and lost here, se be sure to take your time and follow all the steps (1 to 5) laid out.
+Everything in this course builds on things previously learned, so skipping ahead is really not an option.

 ---